jamesmattluyon/Set-Theory/README.md

-I am James Matthew Luyon and welcome to my set-theory repo.
-You can PM me if you have questions chaaar
+I am James Matthew Luyon and welcome to my set-theory repo, you can PM me if you have questions chaaar